pivotal/docs-tap/multi-cluster/getting-started.md

     Select the URL that corresponds to the domain you specified in your Run cluster's profile and type it into a browser.
 You should see the message "Greetings from Spring Boot + Tanzu!".

-1. If you'd like to see the component in the Tanzu Application Platform GUI, you can [follow the steps to Register the Component](../tap-gui/catalog/catalog-operations.md#register-comp) using the [catalog file from the sample accelerator](https://github.com/sample-accelerators/tanzu-java-web-app/blob/main/catalog/catalog-info.yaml).
+1. To see the component in the Tanzu Application Platform GUI, [follow the steps to Register the Component](../tap-gui/catalog/catalog-operations.md#register-comp) by using the [catalog file from the sample accelerator](https://github.com/sample-accelerators/tanzu-java-web-app/blob/main/catalog/catalog-info.yaml).